gekkedev/ChessEngine/README.md

   other JavaScript environments.
 - `web/` – minimal GUI built on top of the engine using vanilla JavaScript and HTML.
+- `cli/` – command line interface for quick testing and interactive play.
+- `test/` – Node.js test suite covering the engine and CLI.

 ## Usage